meet-gagan/meet-gagan/README.md

 # About me👽

 A Computer Science student at ITM Skills University, Mumbai, originally from the vibrant land of Andhra Pradesh.
-My journey in engineering is not just about textbooks and lectures, it's a thrilling exploration of the endless possibilities!!
+My journey in engineering is not just about textbooks and lectures, it's a thrilling exploration of the endless possibilities!!,Enthusiastic computer science student with a fervor for transforming concepts into tangible solutions that add value 🌻.
+Open to collaborative discussions, idea implementation, and any inquiries you may have.
+Feel free to drop me a message – my inbox is always open 😄."

-By the way, I'm
+I'm
-Good at:
-- C++
-- Python
-- C
-- Fastn
-- Blender
-- Html5
-- Css3
-- Git, GitHub, Version Control
-- Asphalt
-- Minecraft

 Curious about:
 - Web3
 - Blockchain